Antioxidants play a vital role in defying the aging process by keeping the skin looking fresh, healthy, and youthful.

-Flavonoids are polyphenolic compounds that contain chemical structural elements responsible for antioxidant activities in the body.
-Quercetin is an antioxidant flavonoid found in onion (Allium cepa).
-Also a flavonoid, genistein has antioxidant properties, and can be sourced in soy (Glycine max) products, such as tofu.
-Anthocyanins are another type of flavonoid with antioxidant properties, and they're found in foods that have vibrant red and purple colors, such as blackberry (Rubus fruticosus).
+Flavonoids are polyphenolic compounds that exert antioxidant activities in the body.
+Quercetin is an antioxidant flavonoid found in onion .
+Also a flavonoid, genistein has antioxidant properties and can be sourced from soy products, such as tofu.
+Anthocyanins are another type of flavonoids with antioxidant properties, and they're found in foods that have vibrant red and purple colors, such as blackberry .

 Plant-based selenium, an essential trace mineral in humans, is a potent antioxidant.
-Notably, it can neutralize free radical oxygen and free radical nitrogen.
-Selenium is also a component of other enzymes.
-The element is found in high proportions in brazil nuts (Bertholletia excelsa).
+Notably, it can neutralize free radicals' oxygen and nitrogen.
+The mineral is found in high proportions in brazil nuts.

 Although the direct links between antioxidants and prevention of serious illnesses remains inconclusive, the health benefits of antioxidants are undeniable.
 Ongoing scientific research about the medical potential of antioxidants is testament to the importance of boosting vitamin E, vitamin C, omega-3, beta-carotene, selenium, and healthy flavonoid intake wherever possible.
-Conveniently, these nutrients are easily and affordably worked into a healthy diet, because antioxidants are primarily found in familiar foods sources.
+Conveniently, these nutrients can be easily and affordably obtain from everyday foods sources.

 - Environmental Health and Preventative Medicine, Selenium: its role as antioxidant in human health, 2008